 California State University

 The CSU system has 23 campuses across the state that accept students transferring with an Associate Degree for Transfer from a California community college.
-Please use the information below to learn more about our colleges and degree offerings.
+Please use the information below to learn more about the colleges and degree offerings.